The Employee Handbook: What Employers Should Know

 Though the above disclaimers are not intended as legal advice, an employee handbook should be constructed under the guidance of a qualified attorney, while existing employee handbooks should be reviewed and updated annually.

 Because employee handbooks are an integral part in defining your company policy to employees, it’s important they are constructed with care.
-Feel free to contact our firm to discuss your organization’s current needs.
+Contact us to discuss your organization’s needs and develop a strategy to better protect your company in employment matters.
+Call today: 808-465-2500.